revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-In the `protected` method, test class and target class are declared in the same package.
+In the `protected` method, the test class and target class are declared in the same package.
 However, in the `private` method, there is no direct way of testing.
 Either we have to change your method to `protected` or do the testing manually.

 </blockquote>
 </details>

 ---

 17. What do you understand by JUnit classes?
-List some of JUnit classes.
+List some of Junit’s classes.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit classes are those classes which are used in writing and testing JUnit programs.
+JUnit classes are those classes that are used in writing and testing JUnit programs.
 Some of the important JUnit classes are mentioned below –

 `Assert` – A set of assert methods.
 `TestCase` − A test case that defines the fixture to run multiple tests.